Azure/application-gateway-kubernetes-ingress/docs/install-new.md

         identityClientID:  <identity-client-id.
 You can refer the template deployment output.>
     ```

-    Then execute the following to the install the Applicaiton Gateway ingress controller package.
+    Then execute the following to the install the Application Gateway ingress controller package.
     `helm install -f helm-config.yaml application-gateway-kubernetes-ingress/ingress-azure`